MathiasMoelgaard/IntraDayTrader/Instructions.md

 \

 We put up a test with according data.
 Use `python3 main.py`\
-This test used a saved model.
+This test used a saved model.It use 30-moment predictions over 1000 minutes of test data, the same as Figure 4 in the report.

 modules and environments needed: